-Name Age Position Rick L. Wessel 51 Chief Executive Officer and President Stephen O. Coffman 48 Chief Operating Officer R. Douglas Orr 49 Executive Vice President, Chief Financial Officer, Secretary and Treasurer John C. Powell 55 Senior Vice President of Information Technology
+Name Age Position Rick L. Wessel 53 Chief Executive Officer and President Stephen O. Coffman 50 Chief Operating Officer R. Douglas Orr 51 Executive Vice President, Chief Financial Officer, Secretary and Treasurer Peter H. Watson 63 General Counsel Jim A. Motlev 48 Vice President, Finance

 Stephen O. Coffman joined the Company in March 2008 as the chief operating officer.
 Prior to joining the Company, Mr. Coffman served as president of Wasp Barcode Technologies, a multi-national manufacturer of barcode hardware and software solutions for small to mid-size businesses, from 2001 through March 2008.
 Prior to his seven-year tenure with Wasp Barcode, Mr. Coffman served in senior management roles, focused on operations and finance, in the retail and manufacturing industries.
-Mr. Coffman launched his career as a business consultant with Deloitte & Touche, where he gained a strong background in operations, business planning, finance and other facets of management.
+Mr. Coffman launched his career as a business consultant with Deloitte & Touche, where he gained a background in operations, business planning, finance and other facets of management.

 R. Douglas Orr joined the Company in July 2002 as the vice president of finance.
 Since January 2003, Mr. Orr has served as chief financial officer, and since January 2005, Mr. Orr has served as executive vice president.
 In addition, Mr. Orr has served as secretary and treasurer since November 2006.
 Prior to joining the Company, Mr. Orr spent 14 years at Ray & Berndtson, a global executive search firm, where he served in senior executive and financial management roles.
-Prior to his employment at Ray & Berndtson, Mr. Orr spent four years with Price Waterhouse LLP.
+Prior to his employment at Ray & Berndtson, Mr. Orr worked for four years at Price Waterhouse LLP.